 Fingers were cold, and it wasn’t pleasant to remain still for as long as was needed.
 To further worsen the situation, the conditions were not optimal for building a short-term fire.
 All nearby wood was wet from melting snow and the area wasn’t open enough for a full-blown campfire.

 So, we searched around for options and found the Radiate Portable Campfire.
 We were not disappointed.
+In fact, we’ve included it in our must-have list of gear for cold hiking.
 This review focuses on the interaction the team had with the Radiate Portable Campfire during 29° hiking conditions at elevations between 1,000 ft.
 (304 meters) and 1500 ft.
 (457 meters).

 Radiate Portable Campfire At a Glance